AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Methods

 \subsection{Problem Setting}

 We consider the MR signal model under the additive white complex Gaussian noise as

 where $x\in\complex^N$ is the image, $z\in\complex^M$ is the measured data in k-space domain, $f_\phi(\cdot)$ is the forward model that describes the imaging system parameterized by k-space sample coordinates $\phi \in [-0.5,0.5]^M$, and $\epsilon \sim \normal_c(0,\sigma^2I)$ is the measurement noise.
 The imaging model $f_\phi$ includes non-uniform Fast Fourier Transform (nuFFT) operation $F_{nu}$, and for the multi-coil scenario, contains signal modulation by coil sensitivity maps $S$.
 Given an acceleration factor $R=N/M$, our goal is to find the optimal set of samples $\phi$ along with a reconstruction function $g(z)$ that maintains the full k-space data image quality.
+As shown in Fig. \ref{fig:end_to_end}, we jointly learn the optimal sampling pattern and reconstruction function using a dataset during the training phase.
+We then fix this learned pattern to collect data from the MR scanner and use the reconstruction network to reconstruct new data.